DarthFlashyPants/sith-cache-warmer/README.md

 **host**: The location to your Tableau Server.
 Include http:// or https:// on the URL

-**username**: The username which will be used to connect to Tableau Server and request reports **reload**: The interval, in milliseconds that the script waits to re-request reports.
+**username**: The username which will be used to connect to Tableau Server and request reports.
+Make sure this username has permissions on all sites which contain workbooks you'll be exercising.

+**reload**: The interval, in milliseconds that the script waits to re-request reports.

 >Examples: